Menu Top

 Sum of zeroes: $\alpha + \beta + \gamma = 2 + 1 + 1 = 4$.

-Sum of the product of zeroes taken two at a time:
+Sum of products of zeroes taken two at a time:

 Question 2.
 Find a cubic polynomial with the sum, sum of the product of its zeroes taken two at a time, and the product of its zeroes as 2, –7, –14 respectively.